Analytic implication from the prime number theorem: Applying the power sum method lemmas

 \section{Applying the power sum method lemmas}

-Tur\'an invented the power sum method while investigating the zeta function and he first used the method to prove results about the zeros of the zeta function.
-Using his power sum method, Tur\'an proved the following two lemmas in \cite{TP1}.
+Tur\'an created the power sum method while investigating the Riemann zeta function and used this method to prove results about its zeros.
+Using his power sum method, Tur\'an proved the following lemma \ref{lem: keylem1} in \cite{TP1}.
+A similar result was used in \cite{TP1} by Tur\'an in proving similar results to Theorem \ref{thm: mthm} with respect to a different designation for the functions $H\sb{j}(x)$ and $h\sb{j}(t)$, but only in the sub-interval close to $1$.